Density estimation using the perceptron: Introduction

-While we believe that Theorem~\ref{thm:intro} provides theoretical proof for the efficacy of simple discriminators, it has several serious theoretical and practical deficiencies that we now address.
-First, the rate for the class $\cal P_S$ is not minimax optimal.
-In this regard, we show that by replacing the perceptron class $\cal D_1$ with a generalized perceptron
+While we believe that \Cref{thm:intro} provides theoretical proof for the efficacy of simple discriminators, it has several theoretical and practical deficiencies that we need to address.
+First, the guarantee in \Cref{thm:intro} for $\cal P_S$ is strictly worse than the minimax optimal rate, which is ${\O}\left(n^{\frac{-\beta}{2 \beta+d}}\right)$ (see e.g. \cite{ibragimov1983estimation}).

-and taking an \emph{average} over $\cal D_\gamma$ instead of a supremum, we are able to achieve a total variation rate of $n^{-\beta/(2\beta+d+\gamma)}$, thus coming arbitarily close to minimax optimality\footnote{More precisely, within a polylog in $n$.} as $\gamma \to 0$.
-See Theorem~\ref{cor:d_a density est} for details.

-Second, from the implementation point of view, the density estimation algorithm behind \Cref{thm:intro} is completely impractical.
-Indeed, finding the halfspace with maximal separation between even two empirical measures is a nonconvex, non-differentiable problem and takes super-poly time in the dimension $d$ assuming $\mathsf{P}\neq\mathsf{NP}$ \cite{guruswami2009hardness}, and $\omega(d^{\omega(\eps^{-1})})$ time for $\eps$-optimal agnostic learning between two densities assuming either \textsf{SIVP} or \textsf{gapSVP} \cite{tiegel23a}.
+Second, from the implementation point of view, computing the distance $\overline{d_H}$ behind \Cref{thm:intro} is impractical.
+Indeed, finding the halfspace with maximal separation between even two empirical measures is a nonconvex, non-differentiable problem and takes super-poly time in the dimension $d$ assuming $\mathsf{P}\neq\mathsf{NP}$ \citep{guruswami2009hardness}, and $\omega(d^{\omega(\eps^{-1})})$ time for $\eps$-optimal agnostic learning between two densities assuming either \textsf{SIVP} or \textsf{gapSVP} \citep{tiegel23a}.